jayeshprajapati5858-hub/jayuinfo/REVIEW.md

 Here is a review of the generated React application based on your request.

 ## 1. Data Integrity & Extraction
-I have successfully extracted all **100 records** from the provided OCR text.
+I have successfully extracted all **100 records** from the provided OwwewewewewewweeCR text.
 *   **Accuracy:** The Gujarati names, application numbers, and account numbers have been preserved exactly as they appeared in the text.
 *   **Format:** The data is structured as a robust TypeScript array (`data/beneficiaries.ts`), eliminating the need for a complex backend for this specific use case.